LuaGunsX/LastDrive/README.md

 room/building/state.
 Enjoy!

 # FAQ
-## Why does it not work on BSD/Linux/MacOS/ChromeOS?
+## Why does it not work on BSD/Linux/MacOS/ChromeOS/Amiga?
 It is because you do not have AutoHotKey installed and only works on Windows.
 Wine may help with this though.
-To install AutoHotKey, use Winetricks.
+To install AutoHotKey, install Wine and then install Winetricks.
+For Amiga, we do not provide anything for that.
 ## Are you the creator of LastDrive?
 No, I am just preserving this.
 ## Will there be a BadUSB/Flipper Zero edition?
 Yes, eventually.
 You will just have to wait.
+## How do I change the default URL to the URL of my choice?
+### Windows, Linux, macOS and other systems
+First of all, download the latest version from the release page.
+Second of all, go to the WITU folder and open "LastDrive.ahk" with your [te](https://en.wikipedia.org/wiki/Windows_Notepad)[xt](https://en.wikipedia.org/wiki/Notepad%2B%2B) [edi](https://en.wikipedia.org/wiki/Visual_Studio_Code)[tor](https://www.vim.org/) of choice.
+Replace the URL with your desired URL.
+Voila!
+Done!